 Let's take it to the next level and get together to Help the GNU Project!

 We need help to populate this page with more articles.
 Contact us if you can help.

 Richard Stallman's Commitment to

 Richard Stallman has a decades long record of commitment to social justice, available for all to see.
 It shouldn't be necessary to submit evidence, specially not for those who know him.
-However, these writings have been made invisible by a disinformation campaign in recent years (2019-2021, as of this writing.)
+However, these writings have been made invisible by a disinformation campaign in recent years (2019-2021, as of this writing).
 In fact, Stallman is being unfairly accused of being insensitive to social issues.
-For this reason, friends have advised that it may be necessary, given the virulence of the renewed attacks, to show how consistently and profoundly he does care about social justice.
+For this reason, friends have advised that it may be necessary, given the virulence of the renewed attacks, to show how consistently and profoundly he cares about social justice.

 29 October 2020 (Looking for the mother)